 Design and optimization of new bioluminescent systems better-suited to in cellulo and in vivo conditions

-The use of light from the abyss in biology In the last decades, bioluminescent systems based on the expression of a luciferase and the addition of a luciferin to monitor the emission of […]
+The use of light from the abyss in life sciences In the last decades, bioluminescent systems based on the expression of a luciferase and the addition of a luciferin to monitor the emission […]

 Preventing vector-borne diseases around the mediterranean and black sea regions by creating a One Health network of laboratories Countries of the Mediterranean and Black Sea regions share common public health issues and threats.
 The MediLabSecure […]

 INCEPTION – Institut Convergence for the study of Emergence of Pathology Through Individuals and Populations